pdfgrep 1.4.0 is now available and contains many improvements and new features. Thanks to everyone who helped with this release!

 and --only-matching

-switches from grep have found their way into pdfgrep.
-Especially the first option allows for more robust scripting.
+way into pdfgrep.
+Especially the first option allows for more robust

 Usability improvements